IbrarBabar/Software-Engineering/README.md

 # Software-Engineering
-The repo include Software Engineering Assignments, Quiz, and Lectures ppt Files.
+The repo include Software Engineering Assignments and Quiz.